dadavidtseng/Libra/Docs/README.md

 - **F1:** Toggles the debug render for entities.
 - **F3:** Toggles noclip developer cheat, allowing the player to move through solid tiles.
 - **F4:** Toggles the debug camera, which shows the entire current Map onscreen.
+- **F6:** Toggles the debug heat maps, which shows different kind of heat maps (four in this version).
 - **F8:** Does a hard restart of the game, deleting and re-newing the Game instance.
+- **F9:** Switch to the next map in the game.
+If it is the last map, the player enters the game win scene and returns to attract mode.
 - **WASD:** To drive forward & turn toward direction.
 - **IJKL:** To aim turret toward direction.
 - **P:** To start new game, or toggle pause in-game.